hpiwowar/citation11k/analysis/stats_knit_.md

 ## References

 see references in [Mendeley library](http://www.mendeley.com/groups/2223913/11k-citation/papers/)

+- heather, give the papers in the mendeley library another read

 ### Experimenting with knitr citations
 Demo citing thank Carl for his great library!